awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 ...
 ```

- As an alternative, you can first find the VPC ID for the DB instance\.
+Or you can first find the VPC ID for the DB instance\.
 Then you can examine the VPC to find its subnets\.
 The following Linux example shows how\.

 ```
 $ # From the DB instance, find the VPC.